‘Fascist’ is a Harris closing argument against Trump. Will the label stick?

 Democrats and some of Donald Trump’s own former aides are calling him a fascist; Trump allies say it’s the Biden-Harris administration that has curtailed liberties.
 Left in the middle may be voters trying to see reality through all the apocalyptic rhetoric.

 “Fascism” can be a stand-in for “dictatorship” or “autocracy.”
 Mr. Trump’s longest-serving White House chief of staff, retired Gen. John Kelly, said recently that he believed his former boss’s approach met an online definition of fascism.
-Vice President Kamala Harris was expected to make a similar case Tuesday evening from the Ellipse – where then-President Trump delivered his Jan.
+Vice President Kamala Harris made a similar case Tuesday evening, calling Mr. Trump a “petty tyrant” in a speech at the Ellipse – where then-President Trump delivered his Jan.
 6, 2021, speech that preceded the storming of the U.S. Capitol by his supporters.

 Trump allies say the accusations of “fascism” are reckless and have endangered Mr. Trump’s safety, inspiring two assassination attempts.
 Moreover, they say it’s the Biden-Harris administration that has actually governed like fascists, policing speech online and using the legal system to try to take down a political rival.

-Note: Editor's note: This article, originally published Oct.
-29, was updated Oct.
-29 with news from Kamala Harris' speech at the Ellipse in Washington, and Oct.
-30 with news of a comment by the president.